Verma314/haskell-snippets/README.md

 ```
 data MyList a = Empty | Cons a (MyList a) deriving Show

--- let us create new List (which contains Integers) type from our original parameterized type
+-- let us create new implementation of List (which contains Integers) type from our original parameterized type

 type IntList = MyList Int
  testList :: IntList
 testList = Cons 1 ( Cons 2 (Cons 3 Empty ))
 ```